jar398/listtools/doc/guide.md

 In cases where the precise RCC-5 relationship isn't known, we can also write
  * A <= B: A < B or A = B
  * A >= B: A > B or A = B
  * A not!
-B: A and B intersect; are not disjoint;
+B: A and B intersect; equivalently, are not disjoint;
-   it is not the case that A !
+   equivalently, it is not the case that A !
 B;
-   at least one individual falls under both
+   equivalently, at least one individual falls under both
  * A ?
 B: RCC-5 relationship is unknown

 Applied to taxon concepts, we write